dlemmon/synth-secrets/README.md

 You’ll need to have **epubcheck** installed to run `rebuild.sh`.
 You can install it on a Mac with Homebrew.

     brew install epubcheck

+## Thanks

+Thanks to Gordon Reid for give us this fantastic set of whisdom.

+Thanks also for Grill Panda and his ideas, that I took to start my work and finish this recopilation.